sparkfabrik/android-build-action/README.md

 Tested with Ionic, React Native and native android projects.

-## New in 1.2.0
+## New in 1.3.0

-- Optional build format: you can build an unsigned APK (`build-type: assemble`) or a signed AAB (`build-type: bundle`).
-In case of a signed AAB you will also need to provide the `package-name` and the `keystore-content`, `keystore-password` and `keystore-alias`
+- Optional Ruby version: using the `ruby-version` property you can specify Ruby version you wish to use.
+If missing latest Ruby version available will be used.
-- Optional upload to the "internal" track of the Google Play Store: set the `upload-to-play-store` property to `true` and be sure to add the `json-key-data` property as a one-line JSON content of your Key file.
+- Optional bundler version: using the `bundler-version` property you can specify bundler version you wish to use.
+If missing latest bundler version will be used.

 ## Inputs